markasch/ML-PREP-2025/04Projects/01LandslideInventory/README.md

 - project descriptions and references:
   - [document](./P1-LandslideInventory.pdf) for the global approach (Inventory + VaR)
-  - [document](./P0-benchmark/P0_LandslideInventory.pdf) for an initial exercise based on a Landslide Inventory Benchmark
+  - [document](./P0-benchmark/P0_LandslideInventory.pdf) for an initial exercise based on a Landslide Inventory Benchmark.
+Please see the dedicated [directory](./P0-benchmark)
 - general presentation of Value at Risk (VaR) for environmental applications and dashboard description - [document](./VaR.pdf)
 - mathematical presentation of VaR, CVaR and computation methods with applications - [document](./var-cvar.pdf)
 - codes for VaR dashboard: